Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Results and Discussion

+The 94 sources for which we could fit the observed SEDs using model spectra from WD--MS binaries are marked with black plus signs in \autoref{selection}.
+We find that while 80 of these sources lie on the MS in the optical CMD, the others populate the gap region between the MS and the WD cooling sequence.
 WD--MS binary fits using the VOSA tool provide us with best-fit stellar parameters for both companions.
 In particular, $\teff$ and radius estimates from SEDs are robust \citep{bayo2008}.
-All stellar properties of each source is summarized in \autoref{tab:source_table}.
-We show the distributions of $\teff$ and radii of the MS (orange) and the WD (blue) in \autoref{teff} and \autoref{radius}, respectively.
-We find that in our sample, the MS (WD) stars have $\teff/\rm{K}=3600^{+1025}_{-200}$ ($12250^{+3500}_{-1250}$).
-The corresponding numbers for the radii of the MS (WD) stars are $\log(R/R_\odot)=-0.2^{+0.1}_{-0.2}$ ($-2.0^{+0.2}_{-0.3}$).\footnote{The numbers in all cases denote the median.
+All stellar properties of each source are summarized in \autoref{tab:source_table}.
+We show the distributions of $\teff$ and radii for the MS stars (orange) and the WDs (blue) in \autoref{teff} and \autoref{radius}.
+We find that in our sample, the MS (WD) stars have $\teff/\rm{K}=3800^{+775}_{-300}$ ($11000^{+1750}_{-1000}$).
+The corresponding numbers for the radii of the MS (WD) stars are $\log(R/R_\odot)=-0.16^{+0.10}_{-0.14}$ ($-2.02^{+0.23}_{-0.27}$).\footnote{The numbers in all cases denote the median.
 The lower and upper errors denote the 25th and 75th percentiles, respectively.} Thus, most of the MS components in our catalog of WD--MS binaries are K and M spectral types based on the $\teff$ vs spectral type relation \citep{pecaut2013}.